 • Collection path query APIs: FindByPathAsync and FindByPathRangeAsync

-• Source-generated typed collection fast path foundations: generated collection models/codecs/field descriptors, trim-safe GetGeneratedCollectionAsync<T>(...), generator diagnostics, NativeAOT trim-smoke validation, and a dedicated sample
+• Source-generated typed collection fast path: generated collection models/codecs/field descriptors, generated binary direct payloads for supported shapes, trim-safe GetGeneratedCollectionAsync<T>(...), generator diagnostics, NativeAOT trim-smoke validation, and a dedicated sample

 • Full-text search with tokenization, stemming, and relevance ranking